nwisbeta/github.io/pages/app_design/menus.md

 The design must enable menu items on all pages except when a keyboard is available (see below) (iOS Human Interface Guidelines).
 If a keyboard is available, the design must hide the bottom menu items (iOS Human Interface Guidelines).

-Icons must be used for each menu item with meaningful related text (Material.io).
+Each menu item must:
+* Provide an icon
+* Include meaningful related text (Material.io) to explain the action

 Menu item text must be short (Material.io).
 Do not wrap text around an icon, or shrink text to fit (Material.io).

 <img src="/images/examples/design-standards-navigation-menus.png" style="max-width: 120px">